charon/charon/README.md

 `-d` CLI flag makes the backend proxy unknown requests (non-API requests) to the frontend.
 In this mode any placeholders in HTML files are not rendered.
 Charon also expects OIDC secret and private keys to use.
-During development, you can use self-generated ones using the `-O` CLI flag.
+During development, you can use self-generated ones with the `-d` CLI flag.

 Because SMTP is not configured during development, e-mails (with codes) will be printed out to the console instead.